EliasViro/Cube-roll-dungeon-crawler/README.md

-# Project Name (replace here!)
+# Dungeon Crawler

 This is the template for the projects.
 Please copy the project description here.
 You can use Markdown language to render it as formatted **HTML** file.

-# Group
+# Dungeon Crawler Group 3
-- Member 1
+- Elias Viro 792130
-- Member 2
+- Atte Aarnio 705509
-- Member 3
+- Selin Taskin 943413
-- Member 4
+- Nguyen Binh 887799

 # Repository organization
 Your project implementation should follow the skelaton organization in this repository.